Modular vs Traditional Construction: What’s the Difference?

 When up to 90% of your new building or expansion space is constructed off-site, seasonal construction delays have less potential to negatively impact your timeline and budget than in traditional construction operations.

 Modular and Traditional Construction: How They Are the Same

 Although there are many differences between modular vs. traditional construction, there are also instances where they are the same.

-A common misconception about modular building is that you can bypass the process of applying for and obtaining building permits and inspections.
+A common misconception about the modular building is that you can bypass the process of applying for and obtaining building permits and inspections.
 This is untrue.
 Modular construction is construction and, just like you would with a traditional, on-site project, you still need to follow the traditional permit process.
-Additionally, modular buildings need to be built to meet appropriate local and state building codes.
+Additionally, modular buildings need to be built to meet appropriate federal and state building codes.

 Building Permits for Modular Construction

 Construction or building permits are required for new construction or major renovations.
 Each region of the country is different and, depending on your project type, different approvals, variances, and/or permits are required.
 For example, local approval may be enough in some areas, but in other areas, county approval is necessary.

 Don’t be fooled into thinking that permits can be omitted from a modular construction timeline.
 A modular building cannot simply show up on-site without approval from local authorities.

 - Foundation & Building Permit – necessary for projects that enlarge, repair, change, add to, or demolish a structure; including new construction and additions to existing structures.